Corporation in Canada

-Decided to start your own business and need a Canadian corporation?
-Looking for a job, but your employer requested you to incorporate your own corporation?
-Working as a medical professional and need to incorporate a professional corporation?
-Have an established business but need another corporation for another type of business or for claim of additional small business tax deduction?
-Need a holding company to protect your patents?
+Did you decide to start your own business and need a Canadian corporation?
+Are you looking for a job, but your employer requested you to incorporate your own corporation?
+Are you working as a professional and need to incorporate a professional corporation?
+Do you have an already established business but need another corporation for a different type of business activity to claim additional small business tax deductions?
+Do you need a holding company to protect your patents?

 Our company is able to assist clients with incorporation in all these cases.
-We incorporate federal corporations in Canada and provincial corporations in Ontario, British Columbia and New Brunswick.
+We provide incorporation services in the following jurisdictions: Federally and provincially in British Columbia, Manitoba, New Brunswick, and Ontario.

-Why people would like to incorporate corporations, spend money for incorporation, pay accountants for preparation and filing corporate tax returns?
-Why not to register a simple sole proprietorship and start doing business for less?
+Why would people like to pay more money to incorporate a corporation, pay accountants for preparation and filing corporate tax returns?
+Why not register a simple sole proprietorship and start doing business for less?